erinata/SublimeBullet/README.md

-# SublimeBullet (version 0.1.0)
+# SublimeBullet (version 0.1.1)

 This is a Sublime Text plugin for markdown style Bullet points and Number lists.
-It automatically add * and - for unordered lists, > for blockquotes, and numbered items for number lists.
+It automatically add * , +and - for unordered lists, > for blockquotes, and numbered items for number lists.

 ## Installation